dotdash32/IITC/Tool_Setup/Tool_setup_procedure.md

 	- Usually need to invert the signs

 	- If tool cannot reach X0 Y0, use an offset guide to find the “theoretical limits”.
-Soft endstops should still respect the physical limits of your machine.
+Soft end stops should still respect the physical limits of your machine.

 	- Set this same Position as XY Probe offset in `M851` if using Marlin 2.0.8.0 or lower